near/NEPs/specs/Proposals/0040-split-states.md

 # Motivation
 [motivation]: #motivation

-To enable sharding, specifically, [Simple Nightshade](https://gov.near.org/t/road-to-simple-nightshade/1790), we need to find a way to split the current one shard state into eight shards.
+To enable sharding, specifically, phase 0 of Simple Nightshade, we need to find a way to split the current one shard state into eight shards.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation